arcan1s/ahriman/README.md

     * configure `/etc/sudoers.d/ahriman` to allow running command without password.
 * Start and enable `ahriman.timer` via `systemctl`.
 * Add packages by using `ahriman add {package}` command.

-## Limitations

-* It does not manage dependencies, so you have to add them before main package.